What is Imposter Syndrome?

-Imposter Syndrome or (Impostor Phenomenon as it was originally named) is a persistent and internalized fear that makes an individual discount their own intelligence, talent and qualifications despite evidence of their abilities & accomplishments.
-Those with Imposter Syndrome struggle to internalise their success because they don’t feel worthy of it.
+Imposter Syndrome or (Impostor Phenomenon as it was originally named) is when you believe you’re not as intelligent, capable, talented or qualified as other people perceive you to be despite clear evidence of your abilities & accomplishments.
+Those with Imposter Syndrome struggle to internalise their success because they don’t feel worthy or deserving of it.
 They believe they’re fooling everyone and will soon be exposed as a FRAUD.

-‘Despite her glowing achievements & praise from others, a woman who suffers from Imposter Syndrome doesn’t believe her success is a direct result of her hard work’.
+‘Despite their glowing achievements & praise from others, an individual who suffers from Imposter Syndrome doesn’t believe their success is a direct result of her hard work’.

-If not addressed, Imposter Syndrome can dramatically impact the level of success a woman achieves and/or rob her from the acknowledgement and joy of what she has deservedly achieved.
+If not addressed at it’s root cause (a limiting belief that you’re not good enough/smart enough) Imposter Syndrome can dramatically impact the level of success an individual achieves and/or rob them from the acknowledgement and joy of what they have deservedly achieved.

 It can be a dark and relentless cycle but there is certainly light at the end of the tunnel.
 You can learn to manage it or even overcome it entirely.